-Prevention of head lice is a much easier process than lice treatment, and having to remove the parasites which is more time consuming.
-Head lice feed off tiny amounts of blood from the scalp, and attach their eggs to individual hair shafts, where they remain until it is time to hatch, and the growth cycle begins all over again.
+Prevention of head lice is a much easier process than lice treatment and having to remove the parasites which are more time-consuming.
+Head lice feed off tiny amounts of blood from the scalp and attach their eggs to individual hair shafts, where they remain until it is time to hatch, and the growth cycle begins all over again.

 Here are some tips on preventing head:

 -Begin by teaching avoidance.
 Lice crawl very slowly.
 They do not jump from one person to the next.
 The quickest way to get head lice is head-to-head contact with an infected person.
 This normally happens while hugging, putting head together to talk in loud hallways or buses.

 -Make sure to keep clothing separated since head lice can survive away from a human host for a couple of days.
 For example, hats, scarves, jackets and earmuffs piled together on a bus seat can transmit lice from one child to the next.
 In addition, keep all outerwear away from community piles and do not share hats, scarves, brushes and combs.